Timeline - Uprising against Libya's Muammar Gaddafi

 August 24 - Gaddafi issues a rambling but defiant audio message overnight vowing to fight on to death or victory.

-August 25 - Gaddafi, in audio speech broadcast on loyalist TV channels, calls on supporters to "purify" the capital of rebels.
+August 25 - Jalil urges people in parts of the country still under Gaddafi's control to "join the revolution" and says he welcomes talks with groups in those areas to avoid more killing.

-August 29 - Algeria announces that Gaddafi's wife, two of his sons and his daughter have crossed into its territory, prompting the ruling interim council to demand that they be returned to face trial and that to shelter them is an "act of aggression".
+-- Rebels report fighting in the southern city of Sabha.
+They also say they are approaching Sirte, Gaddafi's home town, and hope to negotiate the surrender of its defenders.
+However, hardcore loyalists there vowed to fight to the death.

-August 30 - The NTC says they are almost certain that Gaddafi's son Khamis, and intelligence chief were killed on August 27, during fighting in Tarhouna, 90 km southeast of Tripoli.
+-- Gaddafi, in a short audio speech broadcast on loyalist TV channels, calls on supporters to march on Tripoli and "purify" the capital of rebels, who he denounced as "rats, crusaders and unbelievers."